fractalbass/data_science/_posts/2023-11-23-data_science_37.md

 Recently, I came across a (very short) book by Andy Weir called Randomize.
 You can [get if for free from Amazon](https://www.amazon.com/Randomize-Forward-collection-Andy-Weir-ebook/dp/B07VDJBKNJ).
 I won't spoil it for you, but a main theme in the book is random numbers... or really the illusion of random numbers when it comes to computers.

 When I was reading this book (short story might be a better description), it occurred to me that infinity is to calculus what randomness is to statistics and probability.
-And, just like in calculus and mathematical analysis where we have different kinds of infinity (countable vs uncountable), there are also different kinds of random numbers.
-Here, I am thinking of distributions of random numbers.
-When we talk about random numbers we usually think in terms of the so-called uniform distribution.
-However, many random distributions exist.
+To clarify, being able to compute integrals and derivatives require the ability to handle and manipulate calculations involving infinity.
+In probability and statistics, we are often faced with random variables, and chance.
+In order to compute probabilities and confidences, we must be able to handle and manipulate calculations involving randomness, and random distributions of various types.
+And, just as in calculus and mathematical analysis where we have different kinds of infinity (countable vs uncountable), there are also different kinds of distributions of random numbers.

 ## Not All Random is the Same